nebulae-pyxis/ms-user-management/README.md

 2. Set a password to the user.

-3. Associate the "business-owner" to the user.
+3. Associate the "BUSINESS-OWNER" to the user.

 ![Assigned role](docs/images/assigned_roles.png "Assigned_role")